rud-ninja/land_temperature_forecast/README.md

 **Fig 3: Trend of average land temperature since 1900 over a period of 10 years**

 Zooming into the above graph, we can visualise the actual change in temperature with time for the 3 cities.
 The seasonal nature is most consistent for Calcutta, followed by London and then Rio De Janeiro, for which there are wider variations even within the seasonal changes.
 This could be the reason why we saw a single peak for the temperature distribution of Rio De Janeiro.
 This could also mean that the temperature time series of Rio De Janeiro is stationary.
 In actuality, it is very close to stationary but is not.
+On performing Augmented Dickey Fuller test, the p-value obtained for the original series was *0.0940642* and that for the 1st difference stage was *0.0113305*

 ![](https://github.com/rud-ninja/land_temperature_forecast/blob/main/new_images/temperature_vs_time.png)